Skip to content

 • strict: true.
 All output compiles cleanly with TypeScript strict mode.

 • OpenAPI 3.1.x is the primary target (including 3.1.1).
-OpenAPI 3.0.x is best-effort.
+OpenAPI 3.0.x is supported in practice: 8 of the 13 showcase specs are 3.0.x and all compile under tsc --strict.
 Full support for $ref, allOf, anyOf, oneOf, and nullable.

 Terminal window